syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-fire-click-event-when-a-child-node-is-selected.md

 documentation: ug
 ---

-# How to Fire Click Event, When a Child Node is Selected
+# How to fire Click Event when a Child Node is Selected

-Whenever a TreeViewAdv is selected, AfterSelect event will be raised.
-You can raise a Click event when a child node is selected, inside this handler using the following code snippet.
+Whenever a TreeViewAdv is selected, AfterSelect event will be raised and  Click event is raised when a child node is selected, by using the following code snippet.

 {% tabs %}
 {% highlight c# %}